The short answer is a qualified YES! Read on for the specifics.

 (this required a surprising amount of math.
 Thank goodness for Google’s unit converter.
 Did you know that the sea has about 1/4 oz of salt per gallon of water?)

 Overall the items stood up well to the water test.
-The paint got a light “frost” over it, but this disappeared when it dried.
+The paint got a light frost over it, but this disappeared when it dried.
 The joints did not crack, the layers did not separate.
-So I would say, at least with limited exposure, the pieces are waterproof.
+So I would say, with limited exposure, the pieces are waterproof.
+How long is the limit?
+I don’t know.

-However, our test did not take into account exposure to the hot sun in combination with water, or frequent wetting and drying.
+Our test did not take into account exposure to the hot sun in combination with water, or frequent wetting and drying.
+It only got wet and dry once.
 It’s likely that a mer person will be in and out of the water, with hot sun in between.

 It also didn’t test the effects of water in combination with the constant movement of swimming .
 Bras will be especially vulnerable to this.

 So we are officially giving Organic Armor a QUALIFIED YES on how it stands up to water exposure.
-To know fully we will need more tests.
+We are going to stick with the “water resistant not waterproof” phrase.
+To know more we will need more tests.

 If you would like to commission something for swimming in, make sure to tell us because we will put on extra sealant and attention to edges and joints.
 However we will NOT guarantee it to stand up to active mer activity.